The Clean Beauty Trend — As Explained By Two Skincare Experts

 What Is Clean Beauty?

-Defining clean beauty isn’t necessarily simple, since there is no single definitive definition.
+Defining clean beauty isn’t necessarily simple; there is no single definition.
 While you can find varied answers to the question “What is clean beauty?”
-Dr. Burroughs defines it as this: “A movement to have skin care products that are absent of toxic substances and more heavily based on natural products to help the skin.”
-But don’t just immediately rule out ingredients solely because they don’t come from nature, says Dr. Engelman.
+Dr. Burroughs defines it like this: “A movement to have skincare products that are absent of toxic substances and more heavily based on natural products to help the skin.”
+But don’t immediately rule out ingredients solely because they don’t come from nature, says Dr. Engelman.
 She recommends focusing on the label.
-“Since there are no guidelines for ‘clean’ products, look to see if the product is as clean as it is advertised,” she says.
+“Because there are no guidelines for ‘clean’ products, look to see if the product is as clean as it is advertised,” she says.

-How to Start a Clean Beauty Skin Care Routine
+How to Incorporate Clean Beauty Into Your Routine

 Building a clean beauty routine may seem intimidating, but it’s important to remember that you don’t need to ditch every product you own and start fresh.
-While that may be tempting after reading up on clean beauty, making smaller changes can be beneficial too — and much more convenient.
+While that may be tempting after reading up on clean beauty, making smaller changes can be beneficial, too — and much more convenient.
 Start by looking at your product labels and researching the ingredients listed.
-You may decide to swapp out products that you use most often, and over time build a completely “clean” routine if you so desire.
+You may decide to swap out products that you use most often and over time build a completely clean routine if you so desire.

 Perhaps you’ve skimmed the labels on every last product, only to realize your arsenal is indeed not “clean.”
 Don’t be so quick to discount it.
 “Just because a product is made in a lab, doesn’t necessarily mean it’s bad,” Dr. Engelman says.
 “And just because a product comes from ingredients found in nature, doesn’t necessarily mean it’s good.”